nishimura5/timeline_kun/docs/timeline_kun_and_llm.md

 ## Preparing a Schema for ChatGPT

 You can edit CSV files easily in Excel or a text editor, and for small adjustments you can also edit them directly within the Timeline-kun application.
-However, when you need to create a complex schedule, it is even more convenient to make use of ChatGPT.
+However, when you need to create a complex schedule, it is even more convenient to make use of LLM.

 Here we show an example prompt for ChatGPT that generates a CSV file for Timeline-kun.